Texas Holdem Terms

 Squeeze

-An aggressive raise after players have already called a prior raise.
+A squeeze is an aggressive raise after players have already called a prior raise.

 Stack

-A player’s total chips at the table.
+A player’s total chips at the table are their stack.

 Straddle